wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/get-credentials-for-google-spreadsheet.md

 # Setting up the Google Sheets API

-To use the Google Sheets API, you must have created a Gmail account.
+To use the Google Sheets API, you need to first create a Gmail account or have one already.
 The Sheets API uses OAuth2 authentication with Tokens.
 You need to go through the following steps to obtain the necessary tokens unless you already have them.

 ## Get Credentials for Google Sheets